 Included with the installation of Hive is the Hive metastore, which enables you to apply a table structure onto large amounts of unstructured data.
 Once you create a Hive table, defining the columns, rows, data types, etc., all of this information is stored in the metastore and becomes part of the Hive architecture.
 Other tools such as Apache Spark and Apache Pig can then access the data in the metastore.

-As with any database management system (DBMS), you can run your Hive queries from a command line interface (known as the Hive shell), from a Java Database Connectivity (JDBC) or Open Database Connectivity (ODBC) application leveraging the Hive JDBC/ODBC drivers.
-You can run a Hive Thrift Client, within applications written in C++, Java, PHP, Python, or Ruby (much like you can use these client-side languages with embedded SQL to access a database such as Db2 or Informix).
+As with any database management system (DBMS), you can run your Hive queries from a command-line interface (known as the Hive shell), from a Java™ Database Connectivity (JDBC) or from an Open Database Connectivity (ODBC) application, using the Hive JDBC/ODBC drivers.
+You can run a Hive Thrift Client within applications written in C++, Java, PHP, Python or Ruby, similar to using these client-side languages with embedded SQL to access a database such as IBM Db2® or IBM Informix®.